Spain: Balearic Islands, Mallorca & Ses Salines

 Included Meals: Breakfast, Dinner

-Your bike tour ends after a fresh Mediterranean breakfast this morning.
-You say farewell to your trip leaders and travel companions and depart by the hotel’s check out time of 11:00 a.m.
-The hotel can assist with departure transportation arrangements to Palma for your onward travels.
-You may opt to join our air transportation to the Palma airport depending on your companions’ departure times to Barcelona.
+Your bike tour concludes this morning after a fresh Mediterranean breakfast.
+Say farewell to your trip leaders and fellow travelers, and plan to depart by the hotel’s check-out time of 11:00 a.m.
+The hotel staff will be happy to assist with transportation arrangements to Palma for your onward journey.
+Depending on your group’s departure schedule to Barcelona, you may also choose to join our air transfer to Palma Airport.

 Included Meals: Breakfast